Employment Law for Employers: 10 Mistakes That Cost Brisbane Businesses

 Unfair dismissal is governed by the Fair Work Act 2009 (Cth) ss 383–394.

-• Minimum employment period: 6 months (small business with fewer than 15 employees) or 12 months (large business) before unfair dismissal rights accrue
+- The minimum employment period is 6 months (small business with fewer than 15 employees) or 12 months (large business) before unfair dismissal rights accrue

-• 21-day deadline for employees to lodge a claim with the Fair Work Commission (strict — late applications are rarely accepted)
+- There is a strict 21-day deadline for employees to lodge a claim with the Fair Work Commission, and late applications are rarely accepted

-Compensation cap: the lesser of 26 weeks' pay or half the high income threshold (currently approximately $87,500).
+Compensation is capped at the lesser of 26 weeks' pay or half the high income threshold, currently approximately $87,500.
 Median unfair dismissal compensation awarded in 2023–24 was approximately $7,797 (Fair Work Commission data).
 The median is modest, but the legal costs and management time are the real expense.

-Common errors: no written warnings, no genuine opportunity to respond before termination, not following the Small Business Fair Dismissal Code, dismissing during a period of workers' compensation.
+The common errors are giving no written warnings, allowing no genuine opportunity to respond before termination, not following the Small Business Fair Dismissal Code and dismissing during a period of workers' compensation.

 3. No Written Employment Contracts